urbanvikingr/content/content/reference/schema/types.md

 An instantiation of a type is called a *node*.
 The collection of all nodes is what you would refer to as "your data".
 The term node refers to a node inside your data graph.

 Every type you define will be available as a type in your GraphQL schema.
-A common notation to quickly describe a type is the [GraphQL SDL (schema definition language)](!alias-kr84dktnp0) (interface definition language).
+A common notation to quickly describe a type is the [GraphQL SDL (schema definition language)](!alias-kr84dktnp0).

 ## GraphQL Types in the Data Schema